Who killed Joseph Smith?

 The Restoration as a preparatory work

 I plan to do a future essay on this, but both Nephi and Christ teach us how the winding-up scenes play out.
 In 1 Nephi 14, we read about a period of time when God pours out his blessing upon the Saints, a restoration if you will (verse 14), but things take a turn for the worse.
 All sorts of wickedness and abominations happen and truly biblical destruction occurs.
 This is often referred to as the “tribulations.” (“Tribs’” for short) Then we learn that the work of the Father will “commence.”
 Wait, hold on, what does that mean “commence”?
 We learn of this exact same pattern and prophesy from the Savior in 3 Nephi 21 as well as chapters 26-28.
-There is a restoration, a period of destruction, then the work of the Father commences.
+There is a restoration, a period of destruction, and then the work of the Father commences.
 It is my belief that the restoration is only a preface to the work that will happen in gathering the House of Israel in the last days when the work of the Father truly begins.
 And, according to 3 Nephi 16:11, as well as Ether 12:35, the Lord is going to be doing some reshuffling.

 There is a great deal more I could go into, but I get the feeling that few members of the church will actually read to the end of this essay.
 The video most likely broke a few of you.
 Many of you may have lots of questions.
 And rightly so.
-All I can do is invite you to seek Jesus and ask him if any of this is true, and if it even makes any impact on your lives.
+All I can do is invite you to seek Jesus and ask him if any of this is true and if it even makes any impact on your lives.
 In reality, none of this should affect our relationship with the Savior.
 For some of you, like me, it only strengthens it.
 Our witness of the gospel should never be founded upon the precepts (or narratives) of men.
 Our faith should be centered upon the foundation of Christ and his doctrine as witnessed to our hearts and minds through the Spirit.
 It is by this method that we are able to discern truth from error in all things.

 God is good.
 He has a great work for us to do now, but we are just beginning.
 I invite you to study Christ’s words and then discern through the Spirit what it means to be a disciple of Christ by taking his name upon you.
 He is the Peacemaker.
 He loves you and invites you to turn your heart and mind to him.